 Students may be unwilling and/or unable to follow through with Process 1; there is either lack of sufficient progress in, or resistance to, Process 1.
-In this case the Department in collaboration with the CPS Advising Center will recommend to the Undergraduate School Dean that the student be placed on probation and a more formal remediation plan be developed between the mentor and student, and ratified by the Department's "retention committee."
-This committee is composed of (1) the student's mentor, (2) the Department Chair, and (3) one other full-time faculty member appointed by the Chair on an ad hoc basis or the student's college advisor from the CPS or DHC Advising Center.
+In this case the Department will recommend to the PCPS Dean that the student be placed on probation and a more formal remediation plan be developed between the mentor and student, and ratified by the Department's "retention committee."
+This committee is composed of (1) the student's mentor, (2) the Department Chair, and (3) one other full-time faculty member appointed by the Chair on an ad hoc basis.

-A remediation plan may include but not be limited to the following:

-- 1. Identification of the problem areas. - 2.
-Expected behavioral and/or attitudinal changes. - 3.
-Potential methods for achieving and demonstrating change. - 4.
-Time line for completion.
+A remediation plan may include but not be limited to the following: (1) Identification of the problem areas, (2) Expected behavioral and/or attitudinal changes, (3) Potential methods for achieving and demonstrating change, and (4) Time line for completion.